awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/commerce-analytics-service.md

 ### IAM policy for Commerce Analytics Service<a name="aws-marketplace-commerce-analytics-iam-permissions"></a>

-To allow your IAM users to use the Commerce Analytics Service, you must attach the following inline policy to your users\.
+To allow your IAM users to use the Commerce Analytics Service, attach the following inline policy to your users\.

 ```
 {